 Specialist Maths studies many of the same topics as Methods, albeit to a higher level of complexity.
 These are also complemented by other more advanced mathematical topics such as complex numbers, vectors, differential equations, mechanics and statistical inference.

 The VCE Mathematics program can be quite complex, and understanding what's going on can be very daunting for new students and parents.
 If you ever need some assistance with VCE Maths, KIS Academics tutors have a thorough knowledge of the subjects and can assist in understanding curriculum requirements.
-Our tutors are able to provide materials and teaching on how to prepare for Maths assessments.
+Our private tutors can provide materials and teach how to prepare for Maths assessments.
 Learn about our VCE tutoring and book a free study skills consultation with a KIS Academics tutor.